atamahjoubfar/Torch-for-Matlab-users/Torch_for_Matlab_users.md

 |:-----------|:-------------------------|
 | **Torch**  | `m[{2, 3}]` or `m[2][3]` |

 Second row, third column element is accessed.
+Accessing in the form of `m[2][3]` is not recommended, because it causes an `out of memory` error for large tensors.

 ### Access a row in a matrix as a two-dimensional tensor: